rzk-lang/sHoTT/src/hott/08-families-of-maps.rzk.md

   : is-equiv (B a) (C a) (f a)
   :=
     is-equiv-is-contr-map (B a) (C a) (f a)
-    ( total-contr-map-family-of-contr-maps A B C f
+    ( is-contr-map-total-are-contr-map-family A B C f
       ( is-contr-map-is-equiv
         ( Σ (x : A) , B x) (Σ (x : A) , C x)
         ( total-map A B C f) totalequiv) a)